-So when you plant it, again, you’ll plant the shell with the plant.
+When you plant it, again, you’ll plant the shell with the plant.
 This way it won’t disrupt the plant, and the shell will break down and be a source of calcium for your plants.
 That is really important because in certain plants, like tomatoes and peppers, they can develop bloom rot if they don’t get enough calcium.

-Which means, planting those in eggshells could help prevent disease and give you a better harvest.
+This means, planting those in eggshells could help prevent disease and give you a better harvest.

 9. DIY Heat Mat

 When it is time to get your seeds to sprout, this can be a difficult thing to do.
 The reason is the seeds have to be kept warm to germinate.